IIT-LAND/reval_clustering/paper.md

 that implements stability-based validation of clustering solutions to determine the number of clusters that best partitions the data, as described by Lange and colleagues [@lange2004].

-Several methods exist to determine the number of clusters based on internal criteria.
-For example, the elbow method [@thorndike1953] selects the number of clusters for which the within-cluster variability decrement is minimum.
+Several methods help determine the best number of clusters based on internal criteria, e.g., the elbow method [@thorndike1953] selects the number of clusters for which the within-cluster variability decrement is minimum.
-Another popular method using internal criteria is the silhouette-based approach [@rousseeuw1987].
-This method maximizes cluster cohesion and separation - that is, how similar an object is to other elements of the same cluster compared to elements of other clusters.
-Silhouette is one of many other statistics that have been developed using internal criteria to suggest what the optimal number of clusters is.
-As an example, the NbClust library [@nbclust] compiles 30 different internal metrics and users have the option to compute all or a subset of these metrics and use a majority vote rule to select the optimal number of clusters.
+Another popular method that leverages internal criteria is the silhouette-based approach [@rousseeuw1987], which returns the number of clusters that maximizes cluster cohesion and separation - that is, how similar an object is to other elements of the same cluster compared to elements of other clusters.
+Many other statistics have been developed using internal criteria to suggest what the optimal number of clusters is, e.g., the NbClust library [@nbclust] compiles 30 different internal metrics and users have the option to compute all or a subset of these metrics and use a majority vote rule to select the optimal number of clusters.